iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 Its got "2" cardinality

 ==
-Just be careful about the count for union,
+Just be careful about the union count,

-The sum of both may be more than bargained!
+The sum of both may be a large amount!

 ==
 Phew!
 Now that was quite a bit of work